-Critical Incidents are events that compromise the Participant's health or welfare.
+Critical Incidents are events that jeopardize the Participant's health or welfare.
 The following are Critical Incidents:

-- Death (other than by natural causes) - Serious injury that results in emergency room visits, hospitalizations, or death - Hospitalization except in certain cases, such as hospital stays that were planned in advance - Provider or staff misconduct, including deliberate, willful, unlawful, or dishonest activities - Abuse, which includes the infliction of injury, unreasonable confinement, intimidation, punishment, mental anguish, or sexual abuse of a participant.
-Types of abuse include, but are not necessarily limited to: - Physical abuse, defined as a physical act by an individual that may cause physical injury to a Participant; - Psychological abuse, defined as an act, other than verbal, that may inflict emotional harm, invoke fear, or humiliate, intimidate, degrade or demean a Participant; - Sexual abuse, defined as an act or attempted act, such as rape, incest, sexual molestation, sexual exploitation, or sexual harassment and/or inappropriate or unwanted touching of a participant; - Verbal abuse, defined as using words to threaten, coerce, intimidate, degrade, demean, harass, or humiliate a Participant; - Neglect, which includes the failure to provide a Participant the reasonable care that he/she requires, including, but not limited to, food, clothing, shelter, medical care, personal hygiene, and protection from harm; - Seclusion, which is the involuntary confinement of an individual alone in a room or an area from which the individual is physically prevented from having contact with others or leaving, is a form of neglect;
+• Death (other than by natural causes)

-- Exploitation, which includes the act of depriving, defrauding, or otherwise obtaining the personal property from a participant in an unjust, or cruel manner, against one's will, or without one's consent, or knowledge for the benefit of self or others; - Restraint, which includes any physical, chemical or mechanical intervention that is used to control acute, episodic behavior that restricts the movement or function of the individual or a portion of the individual's body.
+- Serious injury that results in emergency room visits, hospitalizations, or death - Hospitalization except in certain cases, such as hospital stays that were planned in advance - Provider or staff misconduct, including deliberate, willful, unlawful, or dishonest activities - Abuse, which includes the infliction of injury, unreasonable confinement, intimidation, punishment, mental anguish, or sexual abuse of a participant.
+Types of abuse include, but are not necessarily limited to: - Physical abuse, defined as a physical act by an individual that may cause physical injury to a Participant; - Psychological abuse, defined as an act, other than verbal, that may inflict emotional harm, invoke fear, or humiliate, intimidate, degrade or demean a Participant; - Sexual abuse, defined as an act or attempted act, such as rape, incest, sexual molestation, sexual exploitation, or sexual harassment and/or inappropriate or unwanted touching of a participant; - Verbal abuse, defined as using words to threaten, coerce, intimidate, degrade, demean, harass, or humiliate a Participant; - Neglect, which includes the failure to provide a Participant the reasonable care that he/she requires, including, but not limited to, food, clothing, shelter, medical care, personal hygiene, and protection from harm; - Seclusion, which is the involuntary confinement of an individual alone in a room or an area from which the individual is physically prevented from having contact with others or leaving, is a form of neglect; - Exploitation, which includes the act of depriving, defrauding, or otherwise obtaining the personal property from a participant in an unjust, or cruel manner, against one's will, or without one's consent, or knowledge for the benefit of self or others; - Restraint, which includes any physical, chemical or mechanical intervention that is used to control acute, episodic behavior that restricts the movement or function of the individual or a portion of the individual's body.
 Use of restraints and seclusion are both restrictive interventions, which are actions or procedures that limit an individual's movement, a person's access to other individuals, locations or activities, or restricts Participant rights; - Service interruption, which includes any event that results in the Participant's inability to receive services that places his or her health and or safety at risk.
 This includes involuntary termination by the provider agency, and failure of the Participant's back-up plan.
-If these events occur, the provider agency must have a plan for temporary stabilization; and - Medication errors that result in hospitalization, an emergency room visit or other medical intervention.
+If these events occur, the provider agency must have a plan for temporary stabilization; and - Medication errors that result in hospitalization, an emergency room visit or other medical intervention. - For the purposes of Critical Incident reporting an emergency room visit is defined as the use of a hospital emergency room.
+This includes situations that are clearly emergencies, such as a serious injury, life-threatening medical conditions, medication errors, as well as those when an individual is directed to an emergency room in lieu of a visit to the PCP or as the result of a visit to the PCP.
+The use of an emergency room by an individual, in place of the physician's office, is not reportable.